richchapler/AzureSolutionsDocumentation/docs/curricula/PowerShell_Fundamentals.md

 # Execute various commands...
 Stop-Transcript
 ```
-*Description:* Starts and stops a transcript, saving the entire session output to a log file.
+Starts and stops a transcript, saving the entire session output to a log file.

 -------------------------